promet/promet.github.com/source/_posts/2012-08-09-integrate-sendgrid-with-redmine.markdown

 Through your web browser, go to Administration -> Settings, and click the "Email Notifications" Tab.

-1. Set your emission email address field to: redmine@yourdomain.com (the sendgrid account you created).
+1. Set the emission email address field to: redmine@yourdomain.com (the sendgrid account you created).
 2. Fix your footer URL to match your domain so users can go directly to their account settings.
 3. Test your settings by clicking the link "Send a test email" in the lower right hand corner.